HansiG3/AppointAI/README.md

 **Tech stack:** React (Vite) · Node.js/Express · MongoDB (Mongoose) · JWT auth · LLM API with structured output/function calling.

 **AI tools used to build this project:**
-- _AI coding assistant used:_ `<e.g., Claude Code / Cursor / Codex — fill in>`
+- _AI coding assistant used:_ `Claude Code `
-- _AI model powering the in-app chat assistant:_ `<e.g., Claude Sonnet 4.6 — fill in>`
+- _AI model powering the in-app chat assistant:_ `Codex`
-- _Reason for choosing it:_ `<fill in — e.g., strong structured-output/tool-use reliability, good instruction-following for clarification questions, cost/latency profile>`
+- _Reason for choosing it:_ `

+I used both Claude Code and Codex at different stages of the project based on their strengths and cost efficiency.

+- **Codex** was primarily used during the planning phase to generate the project specification, system design, and implementation plan.
+It was more cost-effective for these planning and documentation tasks.
+- **Claude Code**, particularly **Claude Opus with Extra High effort**, was used for the most critical implementation tasks because it consistently provided strong coding results, debugging support, and reliable implementation of complex functionality.
+- Since Opus with Extra High effort is relatively expensive, I reserved it for **utmost-priority coding and debugging tasks**, while using Codex for the less implementation-intensive planning work.

+This approach helped balance **code quality, reasoning capability, and API/tool usage cost** throughout the development process.```
-- _Approximate tokens used (assistant integration, not the coding-assistant session):_ `<fill in>`
+- _Approximate tokens used (assistant integration, not the coding-assistant session):_ `

+According to the AI usage dashboard, during the development session:

+- **Claude Opus 5:** 17.19M reported tokens (including cache tokens)
+- **Claude Sonnet 5:** 1.72M reported tokens
+- **GPT-5.6:** 259.2K reported tokens

+The dashboard displays this usage under its **weekly usage** view.
+The majority of the usage came from Claude Opus, which was used for complex implementation and debugging tasks.`

 **Repository structure:**